What are the benefits of Short Selling CFDs?

 Many of the world’s stock markets have enjoyed incredible gains since 1982.
 Investors have been pocketing steady, consistent returns for over three decades now.

 In fact, with Trump’s US Presidential Election win, stock markets around the globe took off to all-time record highs in 2017.
+Then in 2018, they continued higher and higher, hitting record high after record high.
 Taking on short positions or delving into naked short selling during this time would have been challenging.

 Given the roaring bull markets we’ve just witnessed, you may be forgiven for not wanting to learn about short selling or short positions.